 Ensuring Mouth Wide Open

-If this happens, break the suction gently by inserting your finger into the corner of their mouth.
-Then, reposition your baby to achieve a deeper latch.
+If they latch onto just the nipple, it will likely cause pain and poor milk transfer.
+Break the suction by inserting your finger into the corner of their mouth, then reposition and try again for a deeper latch.

 Common Latching Challenges and Solutions